At Electric Peak Jacques Distler

 Useful stuff . . .

 For many years, Golem was a NeXTStep machine.
 It was a lovely operating system, but it had more than its fair share of security holes.
 In mid-2001, Golem migrated to a G4 running MacOSX, a much more modern operating system.
-More recently, the 3rd generation Golem came online — a burly dual-processor G5.
+Golem III was a burly dual processor G5, which died a spectacular death, due to a CPU coolant leak.
+Golem IV was a more demure 27" iMac.
+Golem V is a Mac Mini, housed at the UT Data Center.

 Classic MacOS things that seemed useful once upon a time include this Internet Address Detector and the venerable Macintosh version of the Los Alamos uufiles utility.